ericabouaf/a2a-registry/doc/project-requirements.md

 	•	Input: `{ url: string }`
 	•	Fetches the AgentCard from the provided URL
 	•	Stores it in the registry using the agent's name as the primary key
-	•	Adds createdAt and updatedAt timestamps
-	•	Returns the created RegistryAgent or an MCP error if fetch/validation fails or if an agent with the same name already exists
+	•	Returns the created AgentCard or an MCP error if fetch/validation fails or if an agent with the same name already exists

 2. **listAgents**
 	•	No input required